 7. Bilt Tornado Motorcycle Rain Suit

-A one piece motorcycle rain suit that retails for $60 and comes with a 12 month guarantee.
+A one-piece motorcycle rain suit that retails for $60 and comes with a 12-month guarantee.
 That's how we'd sum up the Bilt Tornado, and for many riders out there, that's really all you need to know.

-It's an old-school PVC-backed suit with a full length double storm flap and sealed seams, which is a long winded way of saying, it's a proven design that's 100% waterproof.
+It's an old-school PVC-backed suit with a full-length double storm flap and sealed seams, which is a long-winded way of saying, it's a proven design that's 100% waterproof.

-If you're looking for an affordable backup for your commutes or weekend joyrides, this will get the job done.
-With that being said, a quick word to the wise: take whatever the size chart says and go one size larger.
-Your crotch will thank you everytime you stand up.
+With that being said, a word to the wise: take whatever the size chart says and go one size larger.
+Your crotch will thank you every time you stand up.

 PROS |